Congressional District # 10

 When NSG closed the MGP plant in 1968, it performed free tar removal efforts at a ditch located on the site and removed about 25,000 tons of tar from the property.
 In 1992, NSG conducted removal activities to address impacted material at the Waukegan Tar Pit under an AOC that EPA issued in 1992.
 NSG excavated visible free-phase tar and then covered the area with a high-density polyethylene (HDPE) cover.
 Additional site characterization at the tar pit was conducted in 1995, and soil and groundwater sampling was conducted in other portions of the site in 2002 and 2004.
 At that time tar-impacted material was identified in several areas, including the northeast portion near the Waukegan Tar Pit; the eastern and southeastern portions along the EJ&E railroad tracks; the northwest portion near the former aboveground gas holder and generator house; the center portion near the former purifying house and coke bins; and the southwest portion near a former tar pit structure.
 The full extent of off-site contaminants (to the east) has yet to be determined.

-Community InvolvementEPA's remedial project manager (RPM) for the North Plant site periodically attends meetings held by the Waukegan Citizens Advisory Group (CAG) to provide updates on cleanup progress at the North Plant site to the CAG, last attending a meeting held in fall 2013.
+Community InvolvementEPA's remedial project manager (RPM) for the North Plant site periodically attends meetings held by the Waukegan Citizens Advisory Group (CAG) to provide updates on cleanup progress at the North Plant site to the CAG, last attending a meeting held in the summer of 2014.
 The Waukegan CAG has been meeting on a monthly basis since the 1990s primarily to discuss the cleanup of the nearby OMC Waukegan Harbor site, but it has recently expanded its scope to other environmental matters in the area.
 The RPM plans to attend future CAG meetings to provide updates on cleanup progress at both the North and South Plant former MGP sites in Waukegan.

 ContactsRemedial Project Manager, U.S. EPA